fernandoka/Digital-Piano-VHDL-MIDI-Player/README.md

 7. Configure flash with the .prm and .mcs files included in the **FlashDataForSetup.7z** compress file, inside of **PRM-MCS** folder.
 8. In the green bar at the top of the Vivado window, click **Program device**.
 9. In the Program Device Wizard, enter "\<archive extracted location\>MIDI_Soc/MIDI_Soc.runs/impl_1/MIDI_Soc.bit" into the "Bitstream file" field.
 Then click **Program**.
 10. Now Nexys 4 DDR or Nexys A7 is programmed with this project.
-The first thing to do is press the BTNC button in order to store in the ram memory all the data that is needed to play a MIDI file.
+The first thing to do is press the BTNC button in order to store in ram memory all the data that is needed to play a MIDI file.
 11. Enjoy !! :)

 | Button | Function                                                          |